-Here is our list of tips for confident wine tasting
+Tips for confident wine tasting

 1. Keep an open mind

-- When wine tasting, avoid making sweeping claims about disliking reds or whites; it’s a bit amateurish and you’ll never know what you’re missing out on.
+- When wine tasting, avoid making sweeping claims about disliking reds or whites; it’s a bit amateurish, and you’ll never know what you’re missing out on.

-- Don’t go wine tasting just to reaffirm your likes -- this is the opportunity to evolve your palate.
-And if you get a taste of a wine you simply can’t stand, the dump bucket awaits!
+- Don’t go wine tasting to reaffirm your likes -- this is the opportunity to evolve your palate.
+And if you get a taste of a wine you can’t stand, the dump bucket awaits!

 2. Remember basic tasting mechanics